Family hospice leave for nursing a dying or seriously ill person

 Applicants are required to inform, either in person or via an intermediary (orally or in writing - fax, email or text message), their employer on the first day of absence at the latest.

-- the certificate granting family hospice leave issued by the treating doctor;
+• the certificate of entitlement to family hospice leave drawn up by the attending physician;

-- if the dying person has no national identification number in Luxembourg (matricule - 13-digit social security number - matricule), a copy of the birth certificate, of the family record book or of an identity document.
+• if the dying person has no national identification number in Luxembourg (13-digit social security number - matricule), a copy of the birth certificate, of the family record book or of an identity document.

 Granting family hospice leave